js-data-tools/js-helpers/docs/ref/modules.md

 ▸ **formatCompact**(`value`): `string`

-Formats a numeric value, using a compact form , adding the K/M/G/T/P suffix if needed.
+Formats a numeric value, using a compact form (aka "1.2M"), which usually takes not more than 6 symbols.

 **`Since`**